gty3/market-by-order/README.md

 ## Platform Limitations
 **Only 1 trade can be opened at a time - you cannot place a bid limit while long**

-**Limit orders are filled when an opposing bid or ask becomes available at that price**
+**Limit orders are filled when an opposing bid or ask becomes available at that price - eg your limit orders are only filled by opposing limit orders**